 - Preheat oven to 175°C (350°F), line a 22 by 22 cm (9×9”) baking dish with aluminium foil, covering the sides as well.

 - In a food processor, pulse nuts until chopped but not too fine.

-- In the bowl of a stand mixer equipped with the paddle attachment, mix oats, nuts, flour, protein powder, sugar, salt and baking powder for a few seconds.
+- In the bowl of a stand mixer equipped with the paddle attachment, mix oats, nuts, flour, protein powder, sugar, salt and baking powder for a few seconds until combined.

-- Add margarine cubes one by one and mix until a coarse crumb is formed and margarine is evenly distributed.
+- Add margarine cubes one by one and mix until a coarse crumb of the size of peas forms and margarine is evenly distributed.